matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. `ctrl+n` will bring up the autocomplete word suggestions when in insert mode.
 1. Manipulate buffers by prefixing a command with `"a` (or some other buffer name). `"aY` `"aP" Will yank the current line into the `a` buffer, then paste it.
 This gives you access to multiple clipboards.
 1. When you yank something, it goes into the `0` buffer, unlike on deletion/change/whatever.
 You can imagine how this is useful.
+1. `:sort` with some kind of selection (visual works well), will sort the selected lines alphabetically.

 ## General Editing
 1. `u` will undo a change